 Q10: How does the ISS protect itself against space debris?

-The International Space Station has debris shields deployed around the manned modules.
+The International Space Station has debris shields deployed around the crewed modules.
 These shields are composed of two metal sheets, separated by about 10 cm.
-The outer 'bumper' shield exploits the impact energy to shatter the debris object, such that the inner 'back wall' can withstand the resulting spray of smaller-sized fragments.
+The outer bumper shield exploits the impact energy to shatter the debris object, such that the inner back wall can withstand the resulting spray of smaller-sized fragments.

-Their orbits of debris objects that are large enough to be contained in the US Space Surveillance catalogue can be predicted and compared with the ISS orbit to determine whether a close approache will occur.
-Assuming that both orbits can be determined with sufficient accuracy, then a predicted fly-by, or conjunction, distance can be translated into a specific in-orbit collision risk.
+The orbits of debris objects that are large enough to be contained in the US Space Surveillance catalogue can be predicted and compared with the Space Station’s orbit to determine whether a close approaches will occur.
+Assuming that both orbits can be determined with sufficient accuracy, then a predicted flyby, or conjunction, distance can be translated into a specific in-orbit collision risk.

-If this risk exceeds the ISS threshold level, as set under the ISS flight rules, then the Station performs an avoidance manoeuvre.
-As of end-2012, the ISS has performed more than fifteen of these manoeuvres, some by using the engines of ESA’s Automated Transfer Vehicle (ATV) when one happened to be docked to Station.
+If this risk exceeds the ISS threshold level, as set under the flight rules, then the Station performs an avoidance manoeuvre.
+By the end of 2012, the Station had performed more than 15 of these manoeuvres, some by using the engines of ESA’s Automated Transfer Vehicle when one happened to be docked to Station.